Sydney-Informatics-Hub/Somatic-ShortV/README.md

 <img src="https://user-images.githubusercontent.com/49257820/94503907-ebb0cc80-024a-11eb-800c-41854b1f041c.png" width="110%" height="110%">

+#### Features of this pipeline

+* High compute efficiency
+* Scalable through scatter-gather parallelism with `openmpi` and `nci.parallel`
+* Checker scripts
+* Checkpointing and resumption of only failed tasks if required
+* Support: this repository is actively monitored

 ### Reference genome: GRCh38/hg38 + ALT contigs

 By default, this pipeline is compatible with BAMs aligned to the __GRCh38/hg38 + ALT contigs reference__ genome.
 Scatter-gather parallelism has been designed to operate over 3,200 evenly sized genomic intervals (~1Mb in size) across your sample cohort.
 Some [genomic intervals are excluded](#excluded-sites) - these typically include repetitive regions which can significantly impede on compute performance.